Cornell-MAE-UG/Jason-Kirkland-Portfolio/_projects/Instumented Torque Wrench Project.md

 ---

-For our MAE 3270 final design project, we were tasked with creating a **3/8-inch drive instrumented torque wrench** capable of sustaining ±600 in-lbf while producing a measurable strain-gauge output of at least **1.0 mV/V**.
+For our MAE 3270 final design project, we were tasked with creating a **3/8-inch drive torque wrench** capable of sustaining ±600 in-lbf while producing a measurable strain-gauge output of at least **1.0 mV/V**.
 The project combined analytical design, fatigue & fracture analysis, materials selection, CAD modeling, and FEM verification.

 To begin, I performed full hand calculations based on beam theory to estimate bending stresses, strains at the gauge locations, fatigue safety factors, and crack-growth resistance.
 These calculations guided selection of the wrench geometry and helped refine parameters such as handle thickness **b**, width **h**, and the strain-gauge distance **c**.
 I automated this process using a MATLAB script to iterate dimensions and compare materials including steels, aluminums, and titanium alloys.